 Some of these are the following:

-A second version states that the name of Choirokoitia is presumably originally aa Siderokitida, therefore an area where there was iron.
-A third version indicates that the name derives from the word chirogitia (meaning handwriting), which suggests the practice of handwriting, while a fourth version states that the name of the village came from an original name Ierokotida, meaning sacred space.
+A second version states that the name of Choirokoitia is presumably originally Siderokitida, therefore an area where there was iron.
+A third version indicates that the name derives from the word chirogitia, which suggests the practice of palmistry, while a fourth version states that the name of the village came from an original name Ierokotida, meaning sacred space.

 Photo: Kylian Campbell